izzatarramsyah/izzatarramsyah-portofolio/pages/portfolio.md

 - Input Data Vaccine and Medical Record
 - Generate Vaccine and Medical Schedule and Report
 - Show Grapic of Growth based on Weight, Height and Head Diameter
-- Send SMS/Whatsapp Vaccine and Medical Checking Reminder by Scheduler
+- Send SMS or Whatsapp Vaccine and Medical Checking Reminder by Scheduler

 **Review** :